-Now that you know the difference between types of academic supports for students, one final important guideline to keep in mind is this: Depending on its use, a support can be classified differently than the above article indicates.
+Now that you know the difference between types of academic support for students, one final important guideline to keep in mind is this: Depending on its use, a support can be classified differently than this article indicates.

 For example, think about providing a calculator to a student.
 If that student knows his facts, it’s an accommodation.
 If the student doesn’t know his facts, it’s a modification.

 Ultimately, the difference lies with the intent.
 For example, if the intent of a given support is to lessen complexity, the support is probably a modification.

 Remember – Use the information in this article as a guide, not as an absolute.
 Supports can vary across schools, districts, states, and countries.
 Use this guide as a conversation starter with teachers, administrators, and parents.

 Supports are meant to do just that – SUPPORT students and provide just the right level of help they need to be successful – no more, no less.

 So – the next time someone asks what the difference is between an accommodation and a modification, you can pipe up with just the correct answer!

 *HEY!
 Want all this information on a one-page reference sheet?

 Click the photo below to grab your FREE Cheat Sheet of Academic Supports!

 Looking for an IEP Checklist of Student Accommodations and Modifications for your teaching binder?
 Click here or the picture below to read more and grab the FREE checklist!